bkesterbyld/maroon-potato/src/pages/platform.md

       - content: >
-          Store structured, unstructured, and object data across public clouds and then move, replicate and export it as needed—with Above you are never locked-in and it's easy to transfer into traditional infrastructure and DB schemas
+          Store structured, unstructured, and object data across public clouds and then move, replicate and export it as needed—with Above you are never locked-in and it's easy to migrate into traditional databases.
         actions: []
         media_position: left
         media_width: fifty